mtdowling/cron-expression/README.md

 [![Latest Stable Version](https://poser.pugx.org/mtdowling/cron-expression/v/stable.png)](https://packagist.org/packages/mtdowling/cron-expression) [![Total Downloads](https://poser.pugx.org/mtdowling/cron-expression/downloads.png)](https://packagist.org/packages/mtdowling/cron-expression) [![Build Status](https://secure.travis-ci.org/mtdowling/cron-expression.png)](http://travis-ci.org/mtdowling/cron-expression)

+**NOTE** This fork has been deprecated and development moved to [https://github.com/dragonmantank/cron-expression](https://github.com/dragonmantank/cron-expression).
+More information can be found in the blog post [here](http://ctankersley.com/2017/10/12/cron-expression-update/). tl;dr - v2.0.0 is a major breaking change, and @dragonmantank can better take care of the project in a separate fork.

 The PHP cron expression parser can parse a CRON expression, determine if it is due to run, calculate the next run date of the expression, and calculate the previous run date of the expression.
 You can calculate dates far into the future or past by